flancian/garden/agora plan.md

  - A web server and associated client code, which the [[flancia collective]] runs on https://anagora.org.
 It is kept in the [[go/agora-server]] repo.
  - A set of bridges to connect other platforms to the [[agora]], and the Agora to to [[other platforms]].
 These are kept in the [[go/agora-bridge]] repository.

 This node might deal with development of any and all of them.
-We will try to list past major developments below, but this node should perhaps be kept [[future focused]].
+We will try to list past major developments below, but this node will try to also be [[future focused]].

+## Next
 ## Latest

 - On [[2021-11-06]]: